GoogleCloudPlatform/python-docs-samples/run/events-pubsub/README.md

  --image gcr.io/$(gcloud config get-value project)/cloudrun-events-pubsub
 ```

-When asked if you want to allow unauthenticateddd invocations, say no
+When asked if you want to allow unauthenticated invocations, say no

 Retrieve container URL from the gcloud run deploy command executed above and
 store it as seen below